Public Policy and Governance

 In-Person

 The course provides an intermediate examination of public policy formulation and implementation across systems and levels of government.
 Policies and governance in Canada and other democratic systems will be compared to give students the tools to understand the evolution and diversity of policy formulation and implementation.
 Credit will be granted for one of PGOV 301 or PSCI 342.
-Prerequisite: 6 credits PGOV.
+Prerequisites: 6 credits PGOV.
 Three credits.

 Public Management